 Pam has been a featured writer at the Prague Summer Programs, the 2011 Sha’ar Poetry Festival in Tel Aviv, Israel, the American Center in New Delhi, India, the University of Pisa, International Poetry Festivals in Malmo Sweden and Struga, Macedonia, the British School in Pisa, Italy, Vilenica in Slovenia, Gemini Ink Writers Festival, Meacham Writers Conference, Tucson Festival of the Book, Scandinavian Book Fair, Deep South Writers Conference, The Bridgewater International Poetry Festival, Babylon Salon as well as numerous universities and colleges, including New York University, Juilliard, Hunter College, Vassar College, Wake Forest, Kent State, Arizona State University, University of Montana, SUNY New Paltz, Central Florida University, University of New Mexico, as well as libraries and book stores across the country.

-Pam was made a Black Earth Institute Fellow for 2018-2021.
-She was also award a Storyknife Writing Residency at Storyknife Women's Writers Retreat in Homer, Alaska for the month of September 2020!
+Pam is a Senior Black Earth Institute Fellow as well as Black Earth Institute Board Member.
+She was awarded a Writing Residency at Storyknife Women's Writers Retreat in Homer, Alaska for the month of September 2022!

 News and Reviews for Pamela Uschuk